 We also welcome anyone from outside the University with an interest in our work to join.
 Membership is free of charge.
 You will receive invitations to our programme of events, with a weekly emails digest about what is happening in the Insitute and further afield.
 To join IMEMS contact: email@example.com

 Professor Holger Maehle, Dr.med, Dr.med.habil., Ph.D.

-His current research is on 19th- and 20th-century medical ethics, especially in Britain, and the history of hypnotism.
+His current research is on 19th- and 20th-century medical ethics, especially in Britain.